Curt Casali Player Props: Reds vs. Red Sox

-On Tuesday, Curt Casali (.111 batting average in his past 10 games, with two walks and three RBI) and the Cincinnati Reds face the Boston Red Sox, whose starting pitcher will be Brayan Bello.
+On Thursday, Curt Casali (.200 on-base percentage in past 10 games, 54 points below season-long percentage) and the Cincinnati Reds play the Boston Red Sox, whose starting pitcher will be Chris Sale.
 First pitch is at 7:10 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Cubs.
+He had a hitless performance in his last game (0-for-1) against the Red Sox.

 Curt Casali Game Info & Props vs. the Red Sox